Still The One

 Parents: According to the ESRB, this game is rated Mature and contains Blood and Gore, Intense Violence, and Language.
 This is hardcore, folks.
 Swearing, violence, threatened rape, exploding heads, giant catfish that can swallow you whole… it’s as brutal as the series has ever been, and is absolutely, 100%, without equivocation, not for children.

 Deaf & Hard of Hearing Gamers: Sadly, sound is pretty vital for the game.
 With the camera right in on Leon’s shoulder, threats outside of the 100 degrees in front of him can prove quite deadly if players don’t know they’re coming.
 The upside?
 They make a lot of noise.
 The downside?
-There are no visual cues to help the hearing impaired.
+There are no visual cues.
 Worse still, I couldn’t manage to get the game’s subtitles to work.
 There’s an option in the menus, but for some reason it was greyed out when I tried to turn it on.
 I don’t know if this is a bug, or something that’s going to be patched in later, but it was extremely inconvenient.

 Remappable Controls: No, this game’s controls are not remappable.